Heart of England Aeromodellers Limited Club Rules from 3/9/2022

 - All model flying activities, by club members at the club flying field(s), both in the air and on the ground are to strictly comply with the procedures incorporated in the BMFA Members’ Handbook, all CAA regulations and the ANO, any BMFA Guidance Notes, etc., with particular (but not exclusive) reference to the operation of FPV models; Multi-Rotor Models, and Gas Turbines (see also the BMFA Code of Practice for the Operation of Gas Turbine Powered Model Aircraft).

 - In addition the operation of Gas Turbine Powered Model Aircraft is strictly forbidden when there are crops of a combustible nature in the area surrounding the flight strip, or any persons or machinery present in the surrounding area, whether agricultural workers or others.
+Pilots of gas turbine powered models must hold a BMFA “B” certificate, (or equivalent) appropriate to the type of model being flown.

 - All club members are to be personally responsible for familiarising themselves with the above-mentioned publications, any periodic amendments/upgrades to same, and for complying with the contents therein.